 - 100 chemistry

 Because you require 100 chemistry from 11 different leagues, opting for the same nationality in every position is essential here — as you can’t get league or club chemistry links.

 The most important thing with the First XI SBC is that it must be done with loyalty.

-There unfortunately isn’t a no loyalty First XI SBC solution unless you do it with icons, and I’m going to presume no one in their right mind would ever do such a thing.
+There unfortunately isn’t a first XI SBC FIFA 22 no loyalty solution unless you do it with icons, and I’m going to presume no one in their right mind would ever do such a thing.